farm-ng/amiga-dev-kit/website/docs/apps/launcher/README.md

 *(As of release 2.3.1 you must create a profile in order to save topics.
 Attempting to save topics without a current profile will prompt the profile creation flow)*

-To edit a profile, simply make changes to it while it is the current profile, and click **"Save Topics"**.
+To edit a profile, simply make changes to it while it is active, and click **"Save Topics"**.

 ![recorder edit profile](https://github.com/user-attachments/assets/ceb12464-ebbb-4684-81d3-721a2ad490b4)